 Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

-However, as time has progressed, technological advances have allowed the action genre to create this diegesis outside of the camera with visual effects (VFX), as well as conventionally through the camera with live action special effects (SFX) (Mitchel, 2013: 66).
-Due to this advance in technology, it appears that cinema is favouring the use of post-production visual effects in the creation of action scenes that would stimulate box office success for the film.
+However, as time has progressed, technological advances have allowed the action genre to create this diegesis outside of the camera with visual effects (VFX), as well as conventionally through the camera with live-action special effects (SFX) (Mitchel, 2013: 66).
+Due to this advance in technology, cinema is favouring the use of post-production visual effects in the creation of action scenes that would stimulate box office success for the film.

 This S**t Just Got Real

 Firstly, utilising content analysis as a research method for this project proved useful for gathering data that would eventually be analysed within this article.
 The method enabled a process of extensively viewing the 10 focus films to observe frequencies within the dominant use of effects.

 Ideas?
 Special Effects?
-What's the difference?
+What's the Difference?

 Bay's Blockbuster Success

 In terms of Michael Bay’s cinematic production, it is apparent that both special effects and visual effects are valued over narrative.
-In regards to film production, any form of special effect requires an expensive chunk of a Hollywood budget.
-According to Daniel Franklin (2006:99) ‘[s]pecial effects…cost so much money that they can’t be cut from the film… A million dollar investment is just too valuable to sacrifice for a mere story line.’
+Regarding film production, any form of special effect requires an expensive chunk of a Hollywood budget.
+According to Daniel Franklin (2006:99), ‘[s]pecial effects…cost so much money that they can’t be cut from the film… A million dollar investment is just too valuable to sacrifice for a mere story line.’

 As well as being blockbuster action films, this particular film franchise also belongs to the genre of science fiction.
-Therefore the use of C.G.I is also necessary for the representation of the film’s alien/robotic protagonists and antagonists.
+Therefore the use of C.G.I is also necessary to represent the film’s alien/robotic protagonists and antagonists.
 This contributes highly to the large tendency of visual effects (see graph B).
-Tom Pollard (2015: 169) argues that, ‘[t]he recent proliferation of fantasy-based movies… corresponds to a rise of computer imaging techniques, resulting in a proliferation of computer-generated imagery.’
+Tom Pollard (2015: 169) argues that ‘[t]he recent proliferation of fantasy-based movies… corresponds to a rise of computer imaging techniques, resulting in a proliferation of computer-generated imagery.’